 “For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ's, then you are Abraham's seed, and heirs according to the promise.”
 (Gal 3:26-29)

-This partial blinding of Israel will continue until the last elect Gentile of this age has come into the Church.
+This partial blinding of Israel will continue until the last elect Gentile of this age has been birthed into the Church.
 Then all of Israel will be saved at the Second Coming of their Messiah:

 “For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in.
 And so all Israel will be saved, as it is written: ‘The Deliverer will come out of Zion, and He will turn away ungodliness from Jacob; for this is My covenant with them, when I take away their sins.’
 Concerning the gospel they are enemies for your sake, but concerning the election they are beloved for the sake of the fathers.
 For the gifts and the calling of God are irrevocable.”
 (Rom 11:25-29)